Availability Bills

 The Running Springs Water District operates and maintains three separate departments providing fire, water, and sewer services for the Running Springs area.

 Availability charges are benefit assessments which are levied on an annual basis pursuant to State law to equalize the cost of providing and maintaining services for property owners.
+Starting in Fiscal Year 2025, all availability bills will be collected on the San Bernardino County Tax Roll.
 To learn more about these bills click the links below:

 • The District first began billing the water availability charges in 1969.
 Annual billing of the sewer availability charges began in 1978.
 The charge are levied according to need, and are assessed on unimproved and certain improved land within the boundaries of the Running Springs Water District.
 The water standby or availability charge was set not to exceed thirty ($30) per year for each acre of land, or thirty ($30) per year for each parcel of land smaller in size than one acre within the District, to which water is made available for any purpose by the District, whether the water is actually used or not.
 The sewer standby charge was set not to exceed ten ($10) per year for each acre of land, or ten ($10) per year for each parcel of land smaller in size than one acre within the District to which sewer is made available used or not.
 Each legally subdivided lot, meeting minimum San Bernardino County site requirements is subject to water and sewer availability charges.
 The revenue generated by these charges will be used for repair and replacement expenses on our water and sewer facilities.